teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 * A further meeting arranged as necessary.

-The outcome of the meeting including any formal warnings, will be confirmed in writing.
+The outcome of the meeting, including any formal warnings, will be confirmed in writing.

 ## Obtaining medical reports.